revolist/revogrid-docs/guide/CONTRIBUTING.md

 ## License

-By contributing to Revogrid, you agree that your contributions will be licensed under its MIT License.
+By contributing to RevoGrid, you agree that your contributions will be licensed under its MIT License.